The College Dropout: Music and lyrics

-The College Dropout diverged from the then-dominant gangster persona in hip hop in favor of more diverse, topical subjects for the lyrics.
+The College Dropout diverged from the then-dominant gangster persona in hip-hop in favor of more diverse, topical subjects for the lyrics.
 Throughout the album, West touches on a number of different issues drawn from his own experiences and observations, including organized religion, family, sexuality, excessive materialism, self-consciousness, minimum wage labor, institutional prejudice, and personal struggles.
 Music journalist Kelefa Sanneh wrote, "Throughout the album, Mr. West taunts everyone who didn't believe in him: teachers, record executives, police officers, even his former boss at the Gap".
 West explained, "My persona is that I'm the regular person.
 Just think about whatever you've been through in the past week, and I have a song about that on my album".
 The album was musically notable for West's unique development of his "chipmunk soul" production style, in which R&B and soul music samples were sped up and pitch shifted.

 The album begins with a skit featuring a college professor asking West to deliver a graduation speech.
 The skit is followed by "We Don't Care" featuring West comically celebrating drug life with lines like "We wasn't supposed to make it past 25, joke's on you, we still alive" and then criticizing its influence amongst children.
 The next track, "Graduation Day", features Miri Ben-Ari on violin and vocals by John Legend.

 On "All Falls Down", West wages an attack on consumerism.
 The song features singer Syleena Johnson and contains an interpolation of Lauryn Hill's "Mystery of Iniquity".
 West called upon Johnson to re-sing a vocal portion of "Mystery of Iniquity", which ended up in the final mix.
 Gospel hymn with doo-wop elements "I'll Fly Away" precedes "Spaceship", a track with a relaxed beat containing a soulful Marvin Gaye sample.
-The lyrics are mostly critical of the working world, where West muses about flying away in a spaceship to leave his boring job, and guest rappers GLC and Consequence add comparisons to modern day retail environment with slavery.
+The lyrics are mostly critical of the working world, where West muses about flying away in a spaceship to leave his boring job, and guest rappers GLC and Consequence compare the modern-day retail environment to slavery.